HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 ## Base Portal Tuning

 There are many aspects to configuring and tuning an application server in WebSphere Application Server.
-The aspects presented here are critical to an optimally performing WebSphere Portal in our benchmark environment.
+The aspects presented here are critical to an optimally performing Digital Experience in our benchmark environment.

 The base Portal Scenario covers user login, page navigation and interaction with simple portlets.
 Users can see a set of pages which are visible to all authenticated users.
 Another set of pages, based on LDAP group membership, is also configured.